ansible-lockdown/AMAZON2023-CIS/README.md

 Variable used to unset.
 AMAZON2023cis_default_repo: true  # to be set to false if using repo that does have this ability

+controls
+1.2.2 and 1.2.4 affect default repos and will stop patching from occuring

 CIS Documented rules 6.1.1 and 6.1.2 are identical.
 So section 6 only has 12 items compared to documentation

 ## Pipeline Testing